sirspudd/sspdd/recipes/crunchies.md

 In any case; recipes abound, I have cribbed considerations off many and hence I cant cite every bloody influence.
 So follows my personal well worn recipe:

+# nutnurface uber cookie v15.2.3

+## dry component base

+toast ahead of incorporation for ~30 min at 180C (350F)

+- 3 cups of raw rolled oats
+- 1 cup of unsweetened coconut
+- 1 cup of black sesame seed
+- 2 cups hazel nuts
+- 2 cups of almonds
+- 1 cup of pecan nuts
+- 1 cup of pistachio

+## toffee

+- 454g Kerrygold butter (4 sticks, 2 bars, shit units)
+- half a cup of raw sugar
+- half a cup of honey
+- teaspoon of salt
+- teaspoon of citric acid
+- once this is up to temp, add a teaspoon of bicard of soda (well dispersed in a little warm water, I use a shot glass) to get the sugary frothing action and cook to your desired level of darkness.
+I go quite far with the crack point, and basically go until I get the impression burning is a problem.

+## final composition

+- Add half a cup of coconut flour, half a cup of gluten to the dry toasted components
+- At this point I would add anything which does not benefit from the pre-toast; this includes mixed peel or candied ginger, both of which elevate a cookie to a symphony.
+(One of my adoring fans accused me of putting a jazz band on stage at the same time as a rock back, so I guess the juxtaposition can be jarring)
+- Add this mixture to the toffee mixture.
+Mix well, decant to a baking tray, continue to bake at 180C for 20 minutes
+- I would recommend using a cleaver to articulate rows, which aids browning, and aids unpacking your baking sheet once these have eventually set
+- please note the cooking time on this recipe is well south of my original recipe.
+Basically, if you dump enough moisture in the toasting phase and candy making phase, you will not require much time to have an exceptionally well composed (read teflon) cookie

+# version 0 (OG crunchie)

 - 330g Kerrygold butter (don't skimp)
 - 5 cups of raw rolled oats (no instant oats, the moisture defeats the purpose)
 - 1 cup of flour (ideally not soulless)